HypeCheck

 Absorption & Bioavailability

-Good — oleic acid and fat-soluble polyphenols (like oleocanthal) are generally well absorbed with food.
-However, polyphenol content varies widely by brand, harvest date, and storage conditions.
+Good — oleic acid and fat-soluble polyphenols (like oleocanthal) are well absorbed with food.
+Absorption may vary based on the food matrix and individual gut health.

 Red Flags to Watch For